 Despite these advantages, many brand owners are still cautious about adopting new gTLDs because they’re worried about disrupting the established search engine ranking they’ve built with their current domain.

 Organic search results: using additional URLs and branded short links as 301 redirects

 Major brands like Apple are finding smart ways to launch a new domain or use a keyword domain to elevate specific parts of their existing website in organic search results: using branded short links for 301 redirects.

 Quick refresher: A 301 redirect tells your browser that a web page has permanently moved.
 If you click a link for the old URL, it automatically redirects you to the URL of the new page.
 Used for SEO, a 301 redirect lets you set up a branded short link that will show up in search results, and when a user clicks that link, it redirects it to the correct page on your current, established website.

 When people search for Apple watches, the keyword domain “Apple.Watch” will rank in search results.
 Apple.Watch is a 301 redirect, so clicking on this link will redirect to the relevant product page on Apple.com

 This allows them to capitalize on keyword domain names while preserving their existing search rankings.
 It also ensures that the redirects appear in organic search results.

 In this example, the product page has a complicated link structure (https://www.apple.com/watch/?cid=oas-us-domains-apple.watch).
-By marketing the Apple.Watch gTLD, and having it visible in search results, it gives Apple the advantage of using a short, clean, and descriptive domain that’s more memorable for potential buyers.
+By utilizing the Apple.Watch gTLD, and having it visible in search results, it gives Apple the advantage of using a short, clean, and descriptive domain that’s more memorable for potential buyers.

 The 301 redirect allows Apple to keep the watch product page on their site while using the Apple.Watch domain as if it is its own website.